Is there Fish Caviar in this recipe?

-Russian Eggplant Caviar (Баклажанная икра) is a vegetarian delicious appetizer, or a vegetable spread generously served on a piece of bread.
-It’s made from 100% vegetables, without any fish or fish eggs, and isn’t what people think of when they hear the word caviar.
+Nope!
+Russian Eggplant Caviar or Baklazhannaya Ikra (Баклажанная икра) is a vegetarian delicious appetizer, or a vegetable spread generously served on a piece of bread.
+It's made from 100% vegetables,without any fish or fish eggs, and isn't what people think of when they hear the word caviar.

-It’s kind of hard to screw up this recipe, as there are many variations and creative license.
+It's kind of hard to screw up this recipe, as there are many variations and creative license.
 I prefer vegetables that are grated and hand chopped more rustic chunkier texture.
 Others like to throw it all into the food processor and eat it like a smooth spread or as an eggplant dip.
 Every babushka has their own recipe, usually dependant what you have growing in your garden.
-It’s ok to use more eggplants and peppers, or carrots to taste.
+It's ok to use more eggplants and peppers, or carrots to taste.
 It's not a hard and fast rule.
 Some recipe will look more red from the tomatoes and carrots you add, other recipes will be paler.
-You can even ‘can’ it to preserve it to enjoy in the winter months.
+You can even 'can' it to preserve it to enjoy in the winter months.

 Many cultures have versions of eggplant caviar, and when searching for recipes, people sometimes can confuse these 2 recipes.
 Baba Ganoush is a Middle Eastern Eggplant Appetizer, which is different from Russian Eggplant Caviar or Baklazhannaya Ikra.
 Baba Ganoush doesn’t have carrots, peppers or tomatoes in the recipe.
 It sometimes has added tahini, and spices like cumin or coriander.
 You can buy Baba Ganoush is most grocery stores, however you will need to make this tasty Russian Ikra appetiser at home!